I3A-NavSys/navsim/doc/tutos/tuto5/tuto5.md

 ## Gazebo

-First, we open a scenario in the Gazebo simulator:
+First, we open a scenario in the Gazebo simulator (in the same computer or other computer connected to the same subnetwotk):

 ```bash
 cd